adas1gupta/Leetcode/Graphs/Course-Schedule-2/README.md

  - If you ever encounter a False from the dfs, return a False within the dfs and an empty array in the outer function.

+## Mistakes:
+ - If you try to not use a visited set, you end up checking if adjacency_list[course] == [].
+    - This poses a problem because in the base case check, you have to append the item before you return True, but you risk appending the same item multiple times.

+ - Since that's the case, it's best to just use a visited set.

 ## 🧪 Code
 See `solution.py`